sguzunov/docs/docs/glue42-concepts/02_application-management/13_c-exports/application-management-c.md

 ## App State

 You can save a state for the main and child windows of your app, as well as restore an initial or previously saved state.
-The initial state of an app can be passed through [application configuration](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#app_configuration).
+The initial state of an app can be passed through [app configuration](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#app_configuration).

 ### Main Window